holgstr/conftree/README.md

 Let’s find subgroups in the Washington bike share data.
-We use a random forest from `tidymodels` as `learner`, a 5% miscoverage rate as `alpha`, and 10 `cv_folds` for the CV+ to quantify the uncertainty in the resulting subgroups:
+We use a random forest from `tidymodels` as `learner`, a 5% miscoverage rate as `alpha`, and 10 `cv_folds` for the CV+ to quantify the uncertainty in subgroups:

 ``` r
 library(conftree)